peteanderson80/Matterport3DSimulator/README.md

 ### Dataset Preprocessing

-To make data loading faster and to reduce memory usage we preprocess the `matterport_skybox_images' by downscaling and combining all cube faces into a single image using the following script:
+To make data loading faster and to reduce memory usage we preprocess the `matterport_skybox_images` by downscaling and combining all cube faces into a single image using the following script:
 ```
 ./scripts/downsize_skybox.py
 ```